-To count the number of people who like cookie dough ice cream, use the following command in r Studio:
+To count the number of people who like cookie dough ice cream, use the following command in R Studio:

 '''

-tally(~ice_cream, data=Class, margins=TRUE)
+tally(~ice_cream, data=Class)

 '''

-'''

 ice_cream

-Chocolate

-Chocolate Brownie.

-Butter Pecan
+Butter Pecan Chocolate

+2 2

-coffee
+Chocolate Brownie. coffee

-Cookie Dough
+1 1

-Cookies and Cream
+Cookie Dough Cookies and Cream

-6

-1
+6 1

-Mint CC

-Moose Tracks
+Mint CC Moose Tracks

-none
+6 1

-Rocky Road
+none Rocky Road

+1 2

 Sherbet Strawberry and banana

-2
+2 1

-Total

 Vanilla

-27

 1

-'''

 From this tally, it can be seen that 6 people like cookie dough ice cream.
-The probability that someone likes cookie dough is thus 6 divided by the number of people in the data frame, the Total.
-Instead of dividing, the following command will find the proportions for you.
+The probability that someone likes cookie dough is thus 6 divided by the number of people in the data frame.
+Instead of adding up all the numbers, the following command will find the proportions for you.
 Proportions are just probabilities.